wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-overview.md

 </tbody>
 </table>

-When you want the policy only to be defined in a single level, then defining the interceptor configurations in either `default` or `overribe` sections will work.
+When you want the policy only to be defined in a single level, then defining the interceptor configurations in either `default` or `override` sections will work.

 ## Configuring Interceptors